nttbdrk25/ImageNetPlaces365/README.md

 # Rescaling explanations

 # Related citations
-If you use any material please cite relevant works as follows.
+If you use any material, please cite relevant works as follows.